What’s the Best Way to Move a Treadmill: Save Your Back

 Safety Guidelines

-To avoid potential back damage, always move with the utmost caution.
+To avoid potential back damage, always move with caution.
 According to the University of North Carolina, back pain caused by unsafe handling of heavy objects was the leading cause of workplace injuries.
 Over thirty-six percent of missed workdays involved back pain, most of which were caused by poor lifting techniques.

 Heavy, awkwardly shaped objects like treadmills make for strenuous lifting.
 When moving this or any other heavy equipment, keep in mind the following guidelines: